gilbox/css-bliss/README.md

 # Using @extend

 Keep `%placeholders` flat, [here's why](http://oliverjash.me/2012/09/07/methods-for-modifying-objects-in-oocss.html).
-Furthermore, don't try to use @extend just to avoid adding multiple classes to an element in your markup.
+Furthermore, don't try to use @extend just to avoid adding multiple classes to an element in our markup.

     %placeholder {
       // avoid nesting .child rules at all cost...